Shopify/polaris/documentation/Color system.md

 ## On Surface (default: `#1F2225`)

-The On Surface role is made up of elements which appear on top of a surface, including borders (dividers), neutral icons, and text.
+The On Surface role is made up of elements which appear on top of a surface, including borders (borders), neutral icons, and text.
 When a light Surface is provided, On Surface values will be dark.
 When a dark surface is provided, On Surface values will be light.

 ### On Surface base: `--p-on-surface`

 While use directly in our components is discouraged, the base variant is unmodified from the original role input color.

-### Divider
+### Border

-For use as a divider (border or interactive outline).
+For use as a border (border or interactive outline).

-- Divider On Surface: `--p-divider-on-surface`
+- Border On Surface: `--p-border-on-surface`
-- Divider On Inverse: `--p-divider-on-inverse`
+- Border On Inverse: `--p-border-on-inverse`
-- Divider On Dark: `--p-divider-on-dark`
+- Border On Dark: `--p-border-on-dark`
-- Divider On Light: `--p-divider-on-light`
+- Border On Light: `--p-border-on-light`

-#### Divider Disabled
+#### Border Disabled

 For use as a an interactive outline on disabled elements.

-- Divider Disabled On Surface: `--p-divider-disabled-on-surface`
+- Border Disabled On Surface: `--p-border-disabled-on-surface`
-- Divider Disabled On Inverse: `--p-divider-disabled-on-inverse`
+- Border Disabled On Inverse: `--p-border-disabled-on-inverse`
-- Divider Disabled On Dark: `--p-divider-disabled-on-dark`
+- Border Disabled On Dark: `--p-border-disabled-on-dark`
-- Divider Disabled On Light: `--p-divider-disabled-on-light`
+- Border Disabled On Light: `--p-border-disabled-on-light`

-#### Divider Subdued
+#### Border Subdued

-For use as a subdued divider (border or interactive outline).
+For use as a subdued border (border or interactive outline).

-- Divider Subdued On Surface: `--p-divider-subdued-on-surface`
+- Border Subdued On Surface: `--p-border-subdued-on-surface`
-- Divider Subdued On Inverse: `--p-divider-subdued-on-inverse`
+- Border Subdued On Inverse: `--p-border-subdued-on-inverse`
-- Divider Subdued On Dark: `--p-divider-subdued-on-dark`
+- Border Subdued On Dark: `--p-border-subdued-on-dark`
-- Divider Subdued On Light: `--p-divider-subdued-on-light`
+- Border Subdued On Light: `--p-border-subdued-on-light`

 ### Icon